daliworks/zkHelper/README.md

  - init() with ```options.observerOnly``` : true
  - Do not participate in leader election, and observe status changes only.
- - data event is for master selection info. children event for node list changes.
+ - data event is for master info. children event for node list changes.

 ## event